llamaxyz/llama/docs/policies.md

 ### Granting Policies

-Llama policies can be granted to EOAs as well as other smart contracts, allowing a great deal of flexibility.
+Llama policies can be granted to both EOAs and smart contracts, allowing a great deal of flexibility.
 To grant a new policy, an existing policyholder must create an action that calls the `setRoleHolder` method on the `LlamaPolicy` contract.
 When calling `setRoleHolder` the caller must pass in the following arguments: `(uint8 role, address policyholder, uint96 quantity, uint64 expiration)`.